 The Emery/Weiner School

 The Emery/Weiner School is an independent, college-preparatory, co-educational day school for students in grades 6-12.
 Founded in 1978, The I. Weiner Jewish Secondary School began with a student population of fewer than 20 students.
 In 2001, the school expanded its scope with the establishment of Emery High School.
 With the integration of a sixth through twelfth grade curriculum, these institutions were jointly renamed The Emery/Weiner School.
 Currently, the high school boasts that it is the largest per capita Jewish community high school in the nation.
-The Emery/Weiner School is an accredited member of ISAS.
+The Emery/Weiner School is an accredited member of the Independent Schools Association of the Southwest (ISAS).

 The Emery/Weiner School’s campus is located just south of the 610 Loop on 15 acres of land in Southwest Houston.
 With over 100,000 square feet of classroom space, the campus features a 500-seat theater, state of the art science and computer labs, art and media studios, a multi-court gymnasium, and a commons area which houses a library and glass-enclosed student center.
 The Emery/Weiner campus is also home to athletics fields, including a new multipurpose, artificial turf field and stadium complex.